Almost synchronous quantum correlations: Introduction

 where $\Tr(\cdot)$ is the usual matrix trace and $X^T$ denotes the transpose with respect to the basis $\{\ket{u_i}\}$.
-The fact that synchronous correlations are ``tracial'' in this sense contributes largely to their appeal.
-In contrast there are correlations $C\in C_q$ such that $C$ cannot be induced, even approximately, using a state of the form~\eqref{eq:def-me} in any dimension; see~\cite{vidick2011more} for an example.
+The fact that synchronous correlations are ``tracial'' in the sense given by~\eqref{eq:ce-1} and~\eqref{eq:ce-2} contributes largely to their appeal.
+In contrast there are correlations $C\in C_q$ such that $C$ cannot be induced, even approximately, using a convex combination of strategies using states of the form~\eqref{eq:def-me} in any dimension; see~\cite{vidick2011more} for an example.
 Such correlations tend to be more difficult to study and their main interest lies in their existence, e.g.\ they can provide entanglement witnesses for states that are not maximally entangled.

 \paragraph{Our results.} We consider strategies $\strategy=(\ket{\psi},A,B)$ that are \emph{almost} synchronous, where the default to synchronicity is measured by the quantity

 where $\nu$ is some distribution on $\mX$.
 This averaged $\ell_1$ distance is motivated by applications to nonlocal games, which we describe below.
 Informally our main result is that any strategy $\strategy$ that induces a correlation $C$ is well-approximated by a convex combination of strategies $\strategy^\lambda$ each using a maximally entangled state, where the approximation is controlled by $\delta_\sync(C;\nu)$ for any $\nu$ ($\nu$ also enters in the measure of approximation between $\strategy$ and the $\strategy^\lambda$) and, crucially for applications, does not depend on the dimension of $\ket{\psi}$ or the size of the sets $\mX$ and $\mA$.
 In particular each $\strategy^\lambda$ gives rise to a synchronous correlation $C^\lambda$ such that $\int_\lambda C^\lambda \approx C$ in a suitable $\ell_1$ sense.
 Moreover, and crucially for the applications that we describe next, specific structural properties of the $\strategy^\lambda$, such as algebraic relations between some of the measurement operators, can be transferred to the strategy $\strategy$.
 A simplified version of our theorem specialized to the case of a single measurement can be stated as follows.